chuanqisun/htmaa-2025/src/posts/week-06/index.md

 Soldering this board was much harder than expected.
 The non-plated through-holes had limited grip on the solder, even with flux.
 I had to reflow several connections multiple times to ensure a solid connection.

-Checking with the TAs, I received the advice to use high temperature or to preheat the pins longer.
-They have diagnosed me with a "cold solder joint" issue.
+Checking with the TAs, I received the advice to use a higher temperature or to preheat the pins longer.
+They diagnosed me with a "cold solder joint" issue.

 ### The Switchboard